 The Middle Ground of Mortgage Fee Flexibility

 Loosely translated as 'We may charge a fee, or we may not,' these brokers often leave customers unsure.
 The decision to impose a fee can vary, with the main reasons often obscured by ambiguous 'circumstances'.
-Seek clear information on their website - if you can't find the answer and it's unclear about their fee, consider switching to a different broker.
+Seek clear information on their website (you can see ours here) - if you can't find the answer and it's unclear about their fee, consider switching to a different broker.

 What Influences The Middle Ground Fee?